Manio1109/ctf-writeups/challenges/thm-padelify/writeup.md

 ---

 ### 5. Blind XSS Discovery
-We now know that we can maybe use a xss payload against the website to get a moderator cookie. first we start with a simple payload and see if we get a response on my own machine.
+Based on the log file findings, I suspected a stored XSS vulnerability.
+To confirm this, I injected a simple HTML payload and monitored my own server.

 ```html
 <img src="http://10.67.101.111:8000" />